 Consent vs Compliance: How the Body Reveals the Difference

-Learn the difference between embodied consent and compliance, and how the body signals automatic agreement.
+Learn the difference between true consent and compliance.
+Discover how the body signals agreement during yoni massage.

 How Embodied Consent Feels Different